JoshuaStorm/meetable/README.md

     - add labels to be above the fields
 - for mobile display, change the calendar default display to be in 'day', not 'week'
 - add warning Bert Alert if 'Create a Meeting' fails

+## May 6, 2017 (David)
+- Add labels and example data placeholders to all forms to make our website more HTML standard compliant and improve UX
+- Change calendar display on mobile devices so it defaults to agenda day view

 ## May 5, 2017 (David)
 - Major overhaul to login page